 Software vendors are constantly evolving their solutions and building out additional features and functions that are more unified and inclusive in their approach.

-By breaking down the barriers between business functions and having real-time access to a single data set the need for integration can sometimes be eliminated completely, which makes a strong argument for implementing omnichannel retail software.
+By breaking down the barriers between business functions and having real-time access to a single data set the need for integration can sometimes be eliminated, which makes a strong argument for implementing omnichannel retail software.

 Integration problems can have a devastating impact on day-to-day operations.
 Wasted time, reduced morale, customer disappointment and distracted staff are all symptoms of ill-fitting systems.
 The most forward-thinking businesses will review their systems every 2-3 years and look to see how they can scale what they already have or leverage new technologies for ways to do things better.